Eparchy of Saint Maron of Brooklyn

 News and Press Releases

-It is my sad duty to announce the passing of Deacon Anthony P. Koury on Wednesday April 10, 2024, in Pennsylvania.
+It is my sad duty to announce the passing of Deacon John Manhire on Tuesday January 28, 2025, in Bryan, Texas.

 Our Eparchy has recently renewed our Office for Maronite Youth and Young Adults.
 Its mission is to provide support and resources to assist pastors and youth leaders in journeying with their teens and young adults, bringing them closer to Christ, and helping to form them as intentional disciples.